Published March 2021

-Over 99% of total global VCM consumption in 2018 was used for PVC production; VCM, therefore, follows the PVC market trend very closely.
-Other markets for VCM include vinylidene chloride, produced by the reaction of VCM with chlorine, and use as a comonomer in the production of vinyl chloride/vinylidene chloride copolymers.
+Over 99% of total global VCM consumption in 2020 was used for PVC production; VCM, therefore, follows the PVC market trend very closely.
+Other markets for VCM include vinylidene chloride, produced by the reaction of VCM with chlorine, and used as a comonomer in the production of vinyl chloride/vinylidene chloride copolymers.
 These other uses are mainly in the United States, Western Europe, and Japan.

 VCM consumption is highly dependent on the PVC market, since over 99% of the world’s VCM demand is consumed for PVC production.
 Demand for PVC is closely aligned with the economic development growth of a country.
 The construction industry is a significant demand driver because PVC pipes, fittings, siding, and wire and cable are some of the basic requirements for building most infrastructure.
 Northeast Asia is also the largest global consumer of VCM, with mainland China driving the region, contributing 80% of regional VCM consumption and 44% total global VCM consumption in 2020.
 North America is the second-largest market, with 17% of global consumption; Western Europe follows as the next-largest market, with 11% of global VCM demand in 2020.
 Northeast Asia is anticipated to continue the trend and remain the largest regional market for VCM and PVC, led by mainland China as the primary demand driver for the foreseeable future.